kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/sampling-rate/README.md

 See the [application folder](./files/application/) for details.

 ### Call Simulator
-As call simulator, Gatling version 3.8.3 is used, see the [Gatling test](./files/call-simulator/TracingSimulation.java)
+As call simulator, Gatling version 3.8.3 is used; see the [Gatling test](./files/call-simulator/TracingSimulation.java).

 ## Scenarios